-Tourism & business travel, hotels, best places to visit, guided city tours, landmarks, culture, art museums, people, events
+Travel, hotels, best places to visit, shopping tours, city guides, landmarks, culture, art, museums, ecotoursim, people, events

 The Ardennes Mountains offer some of the best hiking opportunities to all nature lovers.
 Each season of the year can make your Ardennes trip a real discovery.

 In the Ardennes the three main cities are: Liege, the “Cite ardente”, known for its irreverent citizens; Namur, the historic, strategic, fortified city on the Meuse river and Tournai, famous for a fabulous Romanesque/Gothic cathedral, 18th century royal porcelain and XV and XVI century tapestry.
 To really enjoy the Ardennes follow the small roads, and discover wonderful castles, monasteries, gardens and country inns where you can chose a meal of trout fresh out of an Ardennes mountain stream, or for the adventurous, select a piece of juicy wild boar.
 Sampling all the cheeses and beers of the Belgian Ardennes region is a special experience.
 While you are indulging in epicurean treats, you may at the same time visit a few places that will give you personal insight into historic events that have shaped Europe over the centuries…

 Town of Rochehaut in the Belgian Ardennes is famous the scenic view at left of a tight river bend that definitely requires a clear day to see it well.
 The upper part of Rochehaut is very pretty and has a number of restaurants and hangouts perched at cliff’s edge.
 The surrounding area is very pretty, too, but can be a treacherous drive if you’re not careful!
 The road is windy and not protected by a guardrail the whole way.
 So, take it slow.